Get the requirements, guidelines, and deadlines you need here!

-Research Block is 4 months (submit all documents through Easel)
+Research Block is 4 months (submit all documents through the eCurriculum)

-Your research block is scheduled around your clinical schedule and therefore is different for each student, download the class of 2023 research schedule form.
-Please note: All research schedule forms must be uploaded into box for implementation by 1/28/2021.
+- Your research block is scheduled around your clinical schedule and therefore is different for each student.
+Download Class of 2023 Research Schedule Form.
+Please note: All schedule forms must be uploaded into box using this link https://cwru.box.com/s/s4zqwpolepkeulqw30aopyx48c80r98p for implementation by 1/28/2021 of your M2 year.)

 How the research block is evaluated?
 The following documents are required and must be submitted through easel > research portal > click required 4-month research tab > click either research proposal, progress report 1, progress report 2 and upload your document.
 Please Note: if you miss your scheduled due dates from the schedule you submitted the system will not let you upload please send an email to MedStudentResearch@case.edu and your dates will be extended so that you will be able to upload your documents.

 - Proposal (due 6 weeks before the research block begins)

 - 2 Progress reports are required (after 2 months and 4 months of research)

 - Students must be evaluated by their research mentor at the midpoint and at the end of their 16 weeks required research block.
 Please use the Mentor Assessment of Medical Student Research Form.

 If you have published a first author manuscript for your research during medical school, it may count as your MD Thesis.
 In order for your publication to be accepted as your thesis the actual pdf article must be submitted through Easel > click on the "Thesis/Project/Publication" tab > click "First Author Publication" > upload your pdf.
 The Office of Medical Student Research must approve your submitted paper.